githubharald/DeslantImg/README.md

 Two implementations are provided:
 * CPU: all computations are done on the CPU using OpenCV.
-* GPU: each column and shear angle is processed in parallel using OpenCL to calculate the best shear angle, the remaining work is done on the CPU using OpenCV.
+* GPU: each column and shear angle is processed in parallel using OpenCL to calculate the optimal shear angle, the remaining work is done on the CPU using OpenCV.

 ## Getting started